 To make this process easy, share your personal brand words (the image you want to project) with several colleagues you trust.
 Ask them for feedback after you get off calls or when leaving a meeting.

 Keep in mind you are doing this as a self-coaching exercise to build a remarkable brand and be fully aligned with how you want to be known.
-This is your work, with or without a coach!

 YOUR MOVE